snakescb/NCMate/README.md

 - 4 I2SO shift registers
 - 3.3V / 5V I2SO output voltage selectable through solder jumper
 - All ESP32 GPIO's, 32 I2SO Outputs, 5V and 3.3V on pinheaders to baseboard
-- 4 outputs for RC Servos, that can be confgured as additional independant axes in FluidNC

 ### Versions and know issues
 **Version 1.1**